ansys/pymechanical/doc/source/user_guide_embedding/index.rst

   ns = DataModel.Project.Model.AddNamedSelection()
   ns.Name = "Jarvis"

-The above code can be written as a Python file, such as "file.py" with only the following content:
+The above code can be written as a Python file, such as ``file.py`` with only the following content:

 .. code:: python

   ns = DataModel.Project.Model.AddNamedSelection()
   ns.Name = "Jarvis"

-That python file does not contain the PyMechanical import statements can be accessed inside Mechanical using the command line.
+Because the file does not contain the PyMechanical import statements, you can run ``file.py`` using the command line inside Mechanical.

 **Using command line interface (CLI)**

-This can be achieved in both Windows and Linux with ``ansys-mechanical`` cli from the virtual environment where ``ansys-mechanical-core`` has installed.
-Firstly, activate the virtual environment and, then use CLI for running scripts.
+This can be achieved on both the Windows and Linux platforms using ``ansys-mechanical`` cli from the virtual environment where ``ansys-mechanical-core`` has been installed.
+Activate the virtual environment and then use CLI to run the scripts.
 If multiple Mechanical versions are installed in the same system, versions can be specified using ``-r`` flag.
 Use ``-h`` for more information.

 .. code::